-Students should select this qualification if they have enjoyed classroom music and would like to continue to develop their Performance or Music Technology skills.
+Students should select this qualification if they have enjoyed classroom music and would like to continue to develop their Performance or Music Technology skills, including Music Production.
 Candidates should be open to challenging themselves to become more confident.
 Students should enjoy listening to music and be openminded towards all styles and genres.